 - Cook on low for 2 – 3 hours or until pork and posole are tender.
 If using canned Hominy, add the drained hominy once the pork is tender.
 Simmer for another 15 minutes.

 - Remove chile pods and bay leaf.
-If you want to take the time.
-Place cooked chile pods into a grinder, along with ¼ cup of the broth.
+Place cooked chile pods into a grinder or food chopper, along with ¼ cup of the broth.
 Grind to a smooth consistency and return to the soup.

 Notes